whiterabb17/WS-Core/README.md

 ## Supported WebSocket Specifications ##

-WS-Core supports **RFC 6455**, and it is based on the following references:
+websocket-sharp supports **RFC 6455**, and it is based on the following references:

 - [The WebSocket Protocol][rfc6455]
 - [The WebSocket API][api]